 Nevertheless, that situation has changed.
 Now you can request a student visa for two years.
 This means that if the course or training you are taking part in lasts 2 years, you won’t need to renew the visa in between or extend your stay.

-- Being in a legal status in Spain and not having the entry forbidden to the country is necessary.
+- Being in legal status in Spain and not having entry forbidden to the country is necessary.

 - Having clear criminal background records.

 Nevertheless, you will need to register in any municipality, something that is called “empadronamiento”, which basically means registering at your city hall.

 Which are the documents you will need to submit in order to become a legal student in the country?

 - If the student is below 18 years old and does not come accompanied by his or her parents, a legal authorization signed by them.

 - Medical certificate demonstrating that the application does not suffer from any disease recognized by the International Health Regulation of 2005.

 - 3 ID photos.